2009 Brazil and Paraguay blackout

 The 2009 Brazil and Paraguay blackout was a power outage that occurred throughout much of Brazil and for a short time the entirety of Paraguay, on Tuesday, November 10, to Friday, 20 November, 2009, at approximately 22:15 BST.
 The blackout affected an estimated 60 million people in Brazil.

 Description

 Thousands of passengers were stranded as metro trains came to a halt and buses failed to cope with the volume of passengers.
 There were widespread reports of road accidents as street lighting and traffic lights failed.
 The blackout began about 22:15 on Tuesday and lasted until about 02:45 on Wednesday in São Paulo, although power was restored gradually in some places from before midnight.
+At the time, the blackout raised fears that the country was unprepared for the 2014 World Cup.

+In Paraguay, the blackout only lasted for about 20 minutes.

 Causes

+The southern Brazilian electric system relies heavily on multiple powerful hydroelectric plants along the Plate River and its tributaries.
+The power generated by those plants is then transmitted across the country through a network of high-voltage AC and DC transmission lines, but major loads in Rio de Janeiro and São Paulo are relatively close to the generators.
+Because geography constrains transmission line placement in the area, the Brazilian system is designed to handle multiple contingencies without failure, which may have prevented a worse blackout.